spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

 ##### Not searchable

 Default option.
 This facet configuration enables aggregation of search results by facet values. `searchForFacetValues` method can't be used with facets configured this way.
-Use this option when you have limited facet values or plan on using something other than the Spryker Storefront (Yves).
+Use this option when you have limited facet values or plan on using something other than the Spryker Storefront.

 ##### After distinct checkbox